Skip to main content

 Lifetime Transfers & Business Succession

 Transferring private or business assets is far more than a formal act.
 It is a strategic decision aimed at maintaining family harmony, protecting a life’s work from being broken up and keeping the tax burden for the next generation as low as possible.
-As a civil law notary in Frankfurt am Main, I support you in transferring assets to the next generation in a legally secure and forward‑looking way, with a particular focus on lifetime transfers and business succession.
+As a civil law notary in Frankfurt, I support you in transferring assets to the next generation in a legally secure and forward‑looking way, with a particular focus on lifetime transfers and business succession as key components of a comprehensive succession strategy.

 Why transfer assets during your lifetime?